 Create a program where you pass a structure to a function, modify its contents within the function, and print the modified values in the main function.

-Explain how structures are stored in memory, and how memory alignment works for structures in C.
+Explain how structures are stored in memory and how memory alignment works for structures in C.

-Write a program that takes input for a union's member and demonstrates how changing one member affects other members in a union.
+Write a program that takes input from a union's member and demonstrates how changing one member affects other members in a union.

 Write a program to declare a pointer, initialize it with the address of a variable, and access the variable’s value using the pointer.